Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Cumulants of the Critical models

 In particular $\varpi(v_1,v_2)=-\varpi(v_2,v_1)$ and it follows that

 At first, we made the change of variable $y=-x-z_1-z_2$.
-In the second equality we used the assumption that $\Phi$ is symmetric, and in the last equality we used the anti-symmetry of $\varpi$.
+In the second equality we used the assumption that $\Phi$ is symmetric and permuted the variables $z_1$ and $z_2$.
+For the last equality, we used the anti-symmetry of the function $\varpi$.
 Equation~(\ref{C3''}) shows that the integral (\ref{C3'}) changes sign under permutation of the variables $u_1$ and $u_2$.
 Because of this fact and the symmetry of formula (\ref{C3}), the $3^{\text{rd}}$ cumulant of the random variable $\Xi_\Psi f$ vanishes. \\

 \begin{remark} The Dyson, Hunt, Kac $(DHK)$ formulae are the following remarkable identities.
 For any $n \ge 2$,